seam/migration/open18_java_ee_6/migration_steps.rst

 A full explanation of Apache Maven is beyond this tutorial.
-More information about Apache Maven (probably more than you'd ever want to know) is available from Sonatype at `Maven: The Complete Reference`:http://www.sonatype.com/books/mvnref-book/reference/.
+More information about Apache Maven (probably more than you'd ever want to know) is available from Sonatype at `Maven: The Complete Reference <http://www.sonatype.com/books/mvnref-book/reference/>`_.

 The pom.xml file defines all of the dependencies of the project and instructions for building the project.
 The directory structure is fairly self explanatory.